ameier38/infrastructure/5-app-services/README.md

 # App Services
-Pulumi project for app services.
+Pulumi project for application services.

 ## Usage
 Make sure you have assumed the `infrastructure-deployer` AWS role.